-We continue to strengthen our balance sheet, thereby providing additional flexibility to fund our growth strategy, including through activities such as product innovation, investments in production capacity expansion and localization, future acquisitions and strategic partnerships and investments.
-This includes significant investment in next generation products and technology, including MEAs, stacks, modules, and systems integration; advanced manufacturing processes, technologies and equipment; and technology and product cost reduction.
+We have strengthened our financial position, thereby providing additional flexibility to fund our growth strategy, including through activities such as product innovation, investments in production capacity expansion and localization, future acquisitions and strategic partnerships and investments.
+This includes significant investment in next generation products and technology, including our proprietary membrane electrode assemblies ("MEAs"), bipolar plates, stacks, modules, and systems integration; advanced manufacturing processes, technologies, and equipment; and technology and product cost reduction.